replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Adresses the following high severity CVEs: CVE-2022-28946, CVE-2022-29162, and CVE-2022-1996.

 ### Bug Fixes {#bug-fixes-1-77-0}
-* Fixes an issue where non-semantic version automatic deployments do not work when version labels are not valid [SemVer](https://semver.org/).
+* Fixes an issue that caused automatic deployments not to work on channels where semantic versioning was disabled, unless the version labels were valid [semantic versions](https://semver.org/).
 * Fixes an issue that caused errors after the admin console pod restart until the Dashboard tab is visited in Helm-managed mode (Alpha).
 * Begins using a temp directory instead of the current directory, to avoid file permissions issues when generating the `helm upgrade` command after editing the config.
 For more information, see [Using Helm to Install an Application (Alpha)](/vendor/helm-install).